 What was the best professional lesson learned at the J-School?

-My best professional lesson was actually from the now deceased Dr. Robert Knight, who did a lot of work with high school students before they came to college.
-My junior year of high school I went to a journalism workshop.
+My best professional lesson was actually from the now-deceased Dr. Robert Knight, who did a lot of work with high school students before they came to college.
+My junior year of high school, I went to a journalism workshop.
 We had to go out and find stories.
 While I was there, there was an anti-war protest in front of Memorial Union.
 I got talking to people, even though I was not assigned to the story.
 I took the idea to Dr. Knight and he said to write it up and turn it in.
 I got third place in spot news.
 Frequently, it is the story you don’t know is there that you pick up and is better than the story you are out to get.

 What do you consider to be your greatest professional achievement?

-What makes you good at your job?
+What made you good at your job?

 What are your next career steps?

 I have, in retirement, embraced my other passion, which is writing, playing and recording music.
 The typewriter and laptop have been replaced with four acoustic guitars, a banjo and the proper equipment to mix and record – so far – 26 cds of largely music that I share with family and friends.

 What skill would you most like to have?